Saturday 8th February 2020 7.30

 He has performed as a soloist with many orchestras, including the St Petersburg Philharmonic, the Moscow Philharmonic, the Berlin Radio Orchestra, Belgrade Radio Orchestra, several chamber orchestras in France, the St Petersburg Hermitage Orchestra, and in England with Southern Pro Musica and Petersfield Orchestra.

 Mikhail is a committed chamber musician, and in recent years has appeared in chamber concerts across Southern England, featuring music from the standard repertoire for cello and piano and for piano trio (he is a member of the recently-formed Damira Piano Trio).
-In the summer of 2018 he toured Japan for three weeks as part of a small chamber ensemble. this year (2019), he has recently returned from a Festival in Brittany exploring in recitals and seminars the multi-faceted legacy of the Russian composer Rimsky-Korsakov.
+In the summer of 2018 he toured Japan for three weeks as part of a small chamber ensemble.
+In 2019, he participated in a Festival in Brittany exploring in recitals and seminars the multi-faceted legacy of the Russian composer Rimsky-Korsakov.

 Future plans include further appearances with the Damira Piano Trio, and in 2020 he will be playing the complete Beethoven Cello Sonatas at various venues.
 Mikhail also has an extensive teaching practice, working with students of all ages and levels of experience.